josephpak/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is an object representation of the html elements on a page.
+One way we talked about it in class is that the DOM is the bridge between our content and the browser.

 2. What is an event?

+Every interaction a user has with a website is an event.
+These may include a wide range of different types of interactions including mouse clicks, scrolls, and even mouse hover events.

 3. What is an event listener?

+An event listener can be thought of as a sensor on an element that detects when an event is triggered on that element.
+When the event is triggered by the user, the event listener will "listen" to that interaction and then handle firing off a callback to cause something to happen in response.

 4. Why would we convert a NodeList into an Array?

+A NodeList is array-like as a collection of HTML elements, but it is not a true array and does not have all the built-in array properties and methods that an array has.
+If we want to be able to use these methods and properties to interact with the elements in a NodeList, we would want to convert that NodeList to an Array.

 5. What is a component?

+A component is HTML, CSS, and JavaScript code that has been formed into a reusable mold for code on a website or web application.
+The idea is to create components in cases where the developer would want to reuse sets of code multiple times throughout a project -- think a style guide or components library that a design/product team would put together.

 ### Git Set up